Yu-Hang/Deploying-a-Keras-Tensorflow-Model-to-Android/README.md

 *Note: The windows version of TensorFlow might not have the package you need.
 If so, you will have to perform this conversion in Linux environment.

+## **Step 2.
+Put the .tflite model file to Android project folder**
+The .tflite file need to be put in the "assets" folder of the project as shown below: folder path: \app\src\main\assets